-- policy_id (string) identity of policy that is being associated - endpoint_id (string) identity of endpoint to associate - service_id (string) identity of the service to associate - region_id (string) identity of the region to associate abstract get_policy_association(endpoint_id=None, service_id=None, region_id=None)
+- policy_id (string) identity of policy that is being associated - endpoint_id (string) identity of endpoint to associate - service_id (string) identity of the service to associate - region_id (string) identity of the region to associate

 Get the policy for an explicit association.

 This method is not exposed as a public API, but is used by get_policy_for_endpoint().